jacopotagliabue/recs-at-resonable-scale/README.md

 For an in-depth explanation of the philosophy behind the approach, please check the companion blog post (FORTHCOMING).

+_If you like this project please add a star on Github here and check out / share / star the [RecList](https://github.com/jacopotagliabue/reclist) package._

 ### Quick Links

 This project builds on our open roadmap for "MLOps at Resonable Scale", automated documentation of pipelines, rounded evaluation for RecSys: